Vello Asi

 Vello (Ergav-Vello) Asi (October 18, 1927 – November 20, 2016) was an Estonian interior architect, graphic designer and professor at the Estonian Academy of Arts.
 Together with Väino Tamm, he has been one of the most important interior architects and representer of modernist interiors in Estonia since the late 1950s.

 Youth and education

-Born in Vana-Saaluse village in Saaluse rural municipality, Võrumaa.
-Both his parents were from Võrumaa, mother was a farmer and father was a craftsman.
+Asi was born in the village of Vana-Saaluse in the rural municipality of Saaluse, Võrumaa.
+Both of his parents were from Võrumaa; mother was a farmer and his father was a craftsman.

 Interest in arts started already in high school, where he began to design school wallpapers and leaflets.
 Even though his parents wanted him to continue studies in medicine at the University of Tartu, he decided to study interior architecture at the Estonian Academy of Arts.
 He graduated from Võru Secondary School No. 1 in 1948 and began studying at ERKI from the same year.